Develop Your I Matter Skills so that you can support others with an Adult-Child Well-Being I Matter Approach

 This is a terrible shame as good adult-child relationship health is key and skilled practice is in high demand and your setting will be much more attractive and effective if you have highly developed skills in this area.
 Funders and parents are willing to pay generously in order to work with practitioners with these insights skills.

-You can transform your own confidence and the confidence of your own organisation too.
+So with I Matter Training you can transform your own confidence and the confidence of your own organisation too.
 The Advanced Practice and Clinical Training in I Matter will give you clarity in your child and family work and all the tools you need to become a competent, confident adult-child advanced practitioner in a competent confident I Matter Informed school or service.

-+ Intermediate - Thinking Developmentally
++ Intermediate A - Thinking Developmentally

 School and Service Based Practitioners Offer